 Her foot dangled, an indicator of sympathy.

-Me: “A plan.”
-I clacked my number 2 pencil on my empty clipboard.
-“Better than a plan, a mission: go directly to the source, nothing less.
+Me: “Yes…yes!
+Go directly to the source, nothing less.
 Learn the secrets of connection, of feeling connected, and so, feeling.
 Circuitous?”

 “Sure, but who reads the fine print!”